washingtonpost/FastFEC/README.md

 Once FastFEC has been installed, you can run the program by calling `fastfec` in your terminal:

 ```
-Usage: fastfec [flags] <id, file, or url> [output directory=output] [override id]
+Usage: fastfec [flags] <id or file> [output directory=output] [override id]
 ```

 - `[flags]`: optional flags which must come before other args; see below
-- `<id, file, or url>` is either
+- `<file or id>` is either
-  - a numeric ID, in which case the filing is streamed from the FEC website
   - a file, in which case the filing is read from disk at the specified local path
-  - a url, in which case the filing is streamed from the specified remote URL
+  - a numeric ID (only works with `--print-url`): prints the possible URLs the filing lives on the FEC docquery website
 - `[output directory]` is the folder in which CSV files will be written.
 By default, it is `output/`.
 - `[override id]` is an ID to use as the filing ID.
-If not specified, this ID is pulled out of the first parameter as a numeric component that can be found at the end of the path/URL.
+If not specified, this ID is pulled out of the first parameter as a numeric component that can be found at the end of the path.

-The CLI will download or read from disk the specified filing and then write output CSVs for each form type in the output directory.
+The CLI will read the specified filing from disk and then write output CSVs for each form type in the output directory.
 The paths of the outputted files are:

 - `{output directory}/{filing id}/{form type}.csv`